Ratan-Verma/Handwritten-Digit-Recognizer/README.md

 Enhance the UI with CSS frameworks (e.g., Bootstrap).
 Implement model optimization for faster predictions.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.
-Acknowledgments

 MNIST dataset from Keras.
 Inspiration from online AI/ML tutorials and Flask documentation.